 What Are the Effects of Using Bath Salts?

 Bath salts give users a feeling of delirium and an intense high.
-When taken with alcohol, this effect increases dramatically.
 Other side effects include:

 - Involuntary muscle tics

 - Rapid heart rate

 - High blood pressure